mchannon/hashsite/README.md

 To Do:

-Finalize All Conditions
+1. Finalize All Conditions

-Upload Open Source Dictionaries
+1. Upload Open Source Dictionaries

-Upload Codecs
+1. Upload Codecs

-???
+1. ???

-Profit (from MIT-licensed open source)
+1. Profit (from MIT-licensed open source)

+To hear a bunch of HN readers opine on this without seeing it, visit [https://news.ycombinator.com/item?id=19511917](https://news.ycombinator.com/item?id=19511917), do a find for "mchannon".